Rodgeroger/Tableau-Dashboard-Repository/NYC Units By Income/README.md

 This project involved developing an interactive Tableau dashboard to visualize the amount of units per income group and income units per postal code in every borough

 This dashboard provides visual insights into the number of units per postal code and borough.
 It can aid in a larger project to that seeks to identify areas where more affordable units are needed, ensuring targeted efforts in the appropriate postal codes and boroughs.

+# Visualizations used
+ - Geographical Heatmap of units by postal code: Includes boroughs, street and all units in postal code.
+ - Bar graph of units: includes color coded categorization of units into very low, low, middle, moderate and other income units.